 Dear Patients of Middletown Medical,

-Continue to love and care for one another…..
-We will get through this!
+Continue to love and care for one another… We look forward to seeing you again.

 Raj Gulati, MD